CS234319/safot/tutorials/md/Mini-LISP.md

 ### CONS
   - construct a tree out of a given left and rigt sub-tree, e.g., CONS of `a` and `[b.b]` is `[A.[B.C]]
   - prepend a given item to a given list,  e.g., CONS of `A` and `(B C)` is `(A B C)`
+  - never fails
+  - in other langauges/libraries: `prepend` / `push` / `::` (e.g., `A::B::C`) in Standard ML

-CAR and CDR are historical names; acronyms of registers in an ancient IBM machine on which LISP was first implemented; `CONS` is short of 'construct' or 'constructor'
+- CAR and CDR are historical names; acronyms of registers in an ancient IBM machine on which LISP was first implemented; `CONS` is short of 'construct' or 'constructor'
+- Most Lisp dialects offer short hand functions such as `CAAR` (CAR of CAR), `CDAR` (CDR of CAR), `CADAR`, etc. In the interest of minimalizm, Mini-Lisp abstains.

 ## Predicates on S-Expressions (reminiscent of numerical comparison)
-1. NULL
+### NULL
   - check wheher an S-expression is the special atom `NIL`
-  - check whether a list is empty
+  - used, e.g., to determine whether a list is exhausted in traversal
+  - never fails
+### ATOM
-2. ATOM: check whether an S-Expression is an atom
+ - check whether an S-Expression is an atom
+ - used, e.g., to determine whether recursion on nested list structure ends
+ - never fails
+ ### EQ
-3. EQ: check if two given symbols are equal
+  - check if two given atoms are equal
-### Failures of computation (reminiscent of division by zero)
-- CAR and CDR will fail on atomic S-expressions
-- CONS, ATOM and NULL never fail
-- EQ also never fails; but note that it returns "false" if any of the compared expressions is not an atom
+  - returns "false" if any of the arguments is not an atom
+  - used, e.g., to recursively compare two S-expressions
+  - never fails

-## "Boolean" atoms
+## Lesson 3: Binding and "Boolean" atoms
+### Essential Atoms
 - CAR, CDR, and CONS are (partial) functions from S-expressions to S-expressions
 - Let's make EQ and ATOM such functions as well
 - Provide: meaning to two special symbols:
   - Atom `nil` represents falsehood
   - Atom `t` represents truth

-Given a (finite or f alpahet/aka set of symbols, also called, 'atoms'
+### Other Atoms
+- Most atoms have no meaning
+- Other atoms are luxury;

+## Failures of computation (reminiscent of division by zero)
+- CONS, ATOM, EQ, and NULL never fail
+- CAR and CDR may fail (when applied to atoms)
+- Any function that calls CAR or CDR may fail
+- A function invoked with more (less) arguments than it expects, will fail
+- More generally, evaluation may fail
+- Further, evaluation may not terminate (stack overflow due to infinite recursion)

 ## The "Semantics" S-Expressions
 The "semantics" of an S-expression, is the result of its "evaluation"; evaluating an S-expression gives another S-expression, unless the evaluation "fails"